ooshyun/LSTM-speech-enhancment-voicebank/history/221122-1127/README.md

     - time in each epoch
     - total time/the number of iternation until convex
     - the difference between train and validation
-    - [TODO] Test of SISDR and Loss at Convex

 - Not include normalization method, z-score is the best performance in SISDR